Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 #### 2. Image Processing for Lane Finding - use color transforms and image gradients to create thresholded binary image

 In order to identify the lane lines on the road, a binary image of the road should be created, which will clearly identify the lane as "1" or True or other pixels as "0" or false.
-Since the lanes can be continuous, discrete, displayed in different color and lighting condition, as well as partially distrubed, a robust image processing scheme need to be developed in order to identify the lanes at all times.
-An example of grayscale conversion can be seen below:
+Since the lanes can be continuous, discrete, displayed in different color and lighting condition, a robust image processing scheme need to be developed in order to identify the lanes at all times.

-![alt text][image31]

 At first, I converted the image to grayscale and generate a binary image with the goal of identifying the lane lines clearly.
+To generate a binary image, I applied a lower and upper bound to the grayscale image, thus creating a threshold criteria.
 Although this method works in ideal lighting and lane coloring conditions, they method is not versatile and fail to identify lanes some test images.
+An example of grayscale conversion and thresholding can be seen below:

+![alt text][image31]

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]